Alberobello

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

-Trulli is the traditional Puglian stone hut with those wonderful conical stone roofs.
-They are found only in the Itria Valley, what’s known as the Murge Region of Puglia.
-Alberobello has been designated a UNESCO World Heritage site and is one of the 54 UNESCO sites in Italy.
+Trulli are the traditional Puglian stone huts with those wonderful conical stone roofs.
+They are found only in the Itria Valley, known as the Murge Region of Puglia.
+Alberobello has been designated a UNESCO World Heritage site and is one of Italy’s 54 UNESCO sites.

 Folklore